coding/ci-plugins/plugins/helm3/helm3/README.md

 : Kubernetes namespace for the un/installation.

 debug
 : Produce debug output from the plugin and helm itself.
-Note that this option may expose secrets in the log output.

 chart
 : Helm chart to install or lint.